 An umbrella insurance policy does not cover your own injuries or damage to your personal property.
-Personal umbrella insurance also will not cover intentional acts, criminal behavior, damage caused while you’re performing business activities, or damage from certain dogs or vehicle types.
+In addition, personal umbrella insurance will not cover intentional acts, criminal behavior, damage caused while you’re performing business activities, or damage from certain dogs or vehicle types.
 If you need umbrella insurance for business purposes, you can purchase a commercial umbrella policy.

 What Umbrella Insurance Does Not Cover